Who is the hero? The first presidential debate, 29th September 2020

-As striking as those things were, however, what stood out most for me was the way in which the candidates addressed their audience: The American people – specifically those voters in swing states who are likely to decide the election.
+As striking as those things were, what stood out most was how the candidates addressed their audience: The American people—specifically those in swing states who are likely to decide the election.

 I should point out here that I’m not commenting on either of the candidates’ policies.
 My observations are about how they delivered their messages.

-One of the biggest traps that speakers fall into when creating their content, is that they start by asking “What is it that I want to say?”
-The problem with this approach is that the audience don’t really care what you want to say.
+One of the biggest traps that speakers fall into when creating their content is that they start by asking, “What is it that I want to say?”
+The problem with this approach is that the audience doesn’t really care what you want to say.
 They only care about what they need to hear.”